Canon G1 X Mark III vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the G1X Mark III and A7S II can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Canon G1 X Mark III better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.